DeluxeRaph/swoupon-hook/README.md

-# Swoupon: Liquidity Rewards System
+# Swoupon: Swap Rewards System

 Swoupon is a uniswap v4 hook swapping rewards mechanism.
 It allows swapper to accumulate Swoupon tokens through swaps, which can later be redeemed for fee discounts.